intel/llvm/sycl/doc/extensions/IntelGPU/IntelGPUDeviceInfo.md

 A new device descriptor will be added which will provide the device Universal Unique ID (UUID).

 This new device descriptor is currently only available for devices in the Level Zero platform, and the matching aspect is only true for those devices.
-The DPC++ default behavior would be to expose the UUIDs of all supported GPU devices which enables detection of total number of unique devices.
+The DPC++ default behavior would be to expose the UUIDs of all supported devices which enables detection of total number of unique devices.

 ## Version ##